 History buffs will also be interested in the town's D&H Canal Museum and the half mile Five Locks Canal Walk, where you can learn about the canal system and pre-railroad industrial transportation of the Hudson Valley.

 And once you're all moved in, you should visit The Green Cottage for jewelry, beautiful and original gifts, and fresh seasonal flowers year round.

-Local brunch and nouveau American cuisine options abound in this small town, with the quirkily decorated, cozily charming little bistro The Egg's Nest on the corner of Mohonk Road and Route 213, home cooking at Kitchenette, and belly-filling breakfast and lunch at Last Bite.
+Nouveau American cuisine abounds in this small town and there are lots of options for outdoor dining.
+We love newcomer Ollie's Pizza at the Black Barn offering old-school, wood-fired and Roman-style pies with all ingredients sourced locally.
+The Egg's Nest offers an outdoor patio in a cozy setting with quirky decor.
+They serve up tasty meals made with fresh ingredients often with south of the border flavors.
 If you enjoy cooking at home with your family, the colorfully painted High Falls Food Coop (no membership required) offers great organic produce as well as reasonably priced specialty and health foods and draws in customers from all over the area.
 And if you're planning for a big event in your future, take a look at the gorgeous wedding and event venue Crested Hen Farms.